Interactive Brokers vs. Saxo

 Fees

-Let’s begin the fee structure with the accounts before we move to the trades.
+Let’s begin the fee structure with the accounts before they move to the trades.
 The Saxo account has three tiers.
 Their charges are as follows:

 Fees